Rllyyy/Internet-Check/README.md

 <!--Stop On Idle End-->
 <details>
-  <summary> <b>Stop the program if returning from an Idle State (Task Scheduler)</b></summary>
+  <summary><b>Stop the program if returning from an Idle State (Task Scheduler)</b></summary>

   <p>If this setting is set to true the app will stop if it was launched by the Task Scheduler and the pc is returning from an idle state (i.e. if the laptop returns from sleep mode).
   After changing this value in the XML file and the setting was already active value, please deselect the checkbox and select the option "Start with Windows" again.
-If the setting was not active it will be applied if the user tick the checkbox "Start with Windows".
+If the setting was not active it will be applied if the user ticks the checkbox "Start with Windows".
   The standard value is false.
   </p>
   <p>